cjsarab/cjsarab/README.md

 Hi, I'm Cammy.

 I'm interested in helping good people create good code.
-At the moment I have experience in using Python and Javascript, as well as some of their associated frameworks (express, mongodb, React, Flask).
+I have some experience in both OOP (Python + Java) and procedural programming (Javascript) as well as some associated frameworks/technologies (React and ReactNative, Express, MongoDB).
-However I can't seem to stop myself trying to learn more.
-Next is some Java :D

 Feel free to reach out to me on linkedin - I'm always down for some code chat.